wbing520/wbing520.github.io/_posts/blog/2020-03-30-csharpbasicstructures.md

     }
 ```

-This part is for the basic collection
+This part is for the basic data collection
 ```C#

     /// <summary>